Rehana-Rahman/Rehana-Rahman/README.md

 # Hey there 👋, I'm Rehana
-### 💻 Full Stack Web Developer | Cloud Enthusiast | BCA Final Year Student
+### 💻 Full Stack Web Developer | Cloud Enthusiast | Tech Student
-> Exploring code, clouds ☁️ and the chaos of human behavior 🌪️ — one bug at a time.
+> Exploring code, clouds ☁️ and the chaos of human behavior 🌪️, one bug at a time.

-I'm deeply passionate about building expressive, fun, and secure web applications — and I dream of becoming a Cloud Architect.
+I'm deeply passionate about building expressive, fun, and secure web applications and I dream of becoming a Cloud Architect.
 Currently working on projects involving Firebase, MongoDB, Express, Node.js, and React.
 ---

 ## 🚀 Let's Connect